CBaquero/delta-enabled-crdts/README.md

 PNCounter
 ---------

 The PNCounter allows increments and decrements, by keeping a separate account of increments and decrements.
+You can think of it as two GCounters.
 The reported value is the number of increments minus the number of decrements.

 In the example bellow we declare two instances of counters for integers and change the default key type to be char (instead of string).
 Since among the two instances we did a total of 4 increments and 2 decrements, the overall value after should be 2.